-Judge Gary S. Katzmann was appointed by President Barack Obama to serve as a Judge of the United States Court of International Trade on September 15, 2016.
-Prior to this appointment, he served from 2004 to 2016, upon appointment by Governor Mitt Romney, as an Associate Justice of the Massachusetts Appeals Court adjudicating the full array of civil and criminal matters.
+Gary S. Katzmann was appointed by President Barack Obama to serve as a Judge of the United States Court of International Trade in 2016.
+Since commencing his service on this court, Judge Katzmann has also sat by designation on the United States Courts of Appeals for the First Circuit, the Second Circuit, and the Ninth Circuit.
+Prior to appointment to the federal bench, he served from 2004 to 2016, upon appointment by Governor Mitt Romney, as an Associate Justice of the Massachusetts Appeals Court, adjudicating the full array of civil and criminal matters.

-Judge Katzmann has been a Lecturer at Harvard Law School and a Research Associate at Harvard Law School’s Center for Criminal Justice.
-He has been a Fellow at Harvard’s Kennedy School of Government and the Governance Institute, directing a project on juvenile justice.
-He has also taught at Yale and has been a member of the faculty of the NYU Law School New Appellate Judges Seminar.
+Judge Katzmann has been a Visiting Lecturer on Law at Yale Law School and a Lecturer at Harvard Law School.
+He has been a Research Associate at Harvard Law School’s Center for Criminal Justice, as well as a Fellow at Harvard’s Kennedy School of Government and the Governance Institute, directing a project on juvenile justice.
+He has also been a member of the faculty of the NYU Law School New Appellate Judges Seminar.
 Judge Katzmann’s publications include the book, Inside the Criminal Process.
 He is also the editor and contributing author of Securing Our Children’s Future: New Approaches to Juvenile Justice and Youth Violence.
 He has been actively engaged in civic education of school children.

 Paralegal: K. Tompkins